brickbots/PiFinder/docs/source/dev_guide.rst

 Debugging from the command line
 -------------------------------

-If you installed all dependencies, you like to develop and test your code with debugging information and all error messages.
-Therefore, switch to the ``~/PiFinder/python`` folder and start the PiFinder python program with certain command line parameters.
+When you installed all the dependencies, you like to develop and test your code.
+You like to see debugging information and all verbose messages.
+You probably like to save these informations into a file.

+Therefore, switch to the ``~/PiFinder/python`` folder and start the PiFinder python program with the command line parameters you need for the certain use case.

 .. code-block::